yharishy/search-functionality-reactjs/README.md

 Step1. git clone the project in local

 Step2. put the .env file in the project root directory having below variables .
-You can api keys by signing up at [marvel](https://developer.marvel.com/documentation/getting_started)
+You can get api keys by signing up at [marvel](https://developer.marvel.com/documentation/getting_started)

 ```bash
 REACT_APP_MARVEL_PUBLIC_KEY